Sub-components and inheritance of the Engee Physics modeling language

 end

-In the above example, the component is declared Branch with a description of ports, variables, branches and equations, and in components Resistor, Capacitor, Inductor all content is inherited Branch using the construction @extend and they are supplemented with parameters and equations specific to each component.
+In the example above, the component is declared Branch with a description of ports, variables, branches, and equations, and in components Resistor, Capacitor, Inductor all content is inherited Branch using the construction @extend and they are supplemented with parameters and equations specific to each component.

 Sub-components

-Sub-components are ordinary physical components that can be embedded inside other physical components.
+Sub-components are common physical components that can be embedded inside other physical components.
 They are created using the construction @components.

 @components begin